 - The school has a Student Wellbeing Team who meets regularly. - The Assistant Principal in conjunction with the Principal, oversees the management of the Student Wellbeing Program in the school.
-This role includes and is not limited to developing and implementing coordination of SSS services in the school including SSS meetings and facilitating liaison between teachers, parents and other staff, PSD Program and SOCS; ensuring Individual Education Plans are devised by classroom teachers; follow up of specific SWB issues including teacher/parent follow up and tracking on Grade Xpert. - Student Wellbeing roles are given to specific teachers as part of their core role.
-This role includes but is not limited to playground support duty/follow up; coordination of intervention programs the school pursues; investigating new SWB initiatives and raising community profile of the SWB (e.g. newsletter). - Staff members are provided with professional development regarding student wellbeing, the implementation of wellbeing programs and the resolution of wellbeing issues. - all students are welcome to self-refer to the School Chaplain, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
+This role includes and is not limited to developing and implementing coordination of SSS services in the school including SSS meetings and facilitating liaison between teachers, parents and other staff, Disability Inclusion Profile (DIPS) and SOCS; ensuring Individual Education Plans are devised by classroom teachers; follow up of specific SWB issues including teacher/parent follow up and tracking on Grade Xpert. - Student Wellbeing roles are given to specific teachers (e.g. Mental Health Supports Teacher) as part of their core role.
+This role includes but is not limited to playground support duty/follow up; coordination of intervention programs the school pursues; investigating new SWB initiatives and raising community profile of the SWB (e.g. newsletter). - Staff members are provided with professional development regarding student wellbeing, the implementation of wellbeing programs and the resolution of wellbeing issues. - All students are welcome to self-refer to the School Chaplain, Mental Health Supports Teacher, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
 We are proud to have an 'open door' policy where students and staff are partners in learning.